The Incredible Hulk (1978 TV series): Music

 Joe Harnell, one of Kenneth Johnson's favorite composers, composed the music for The Incredible Hulk.
 He was brought into the production because of his involvement with the series The Bionic Woman, which Johnson had also created and produced.
 Some of the series' music was collected into an album titled The Incredible Hulk: Original Soundtrack Recording.
-The show's main theme, "The Lonely Man"—a sad solo-piano tune—is always heard during the closing credits, which usually shows Banner hitchhiking.
+The show's main theme, "The Lonely Man", is heard in two distinct arrangements.
+The opening credits features the piece in an up-tempo, percussive arrangement whilst a sad, melancholic solo-piano version is played over the closing credits, which usually shows Banner hitchhiking.

+The show's secondary theme, "The Love Theme from The Incredible Hulk", was used extensively in both the pilot episode and in the Season 2 opener Married, and it made sporadic appearances throughout the show's run.

 Themes

-Often Banner's inner struggle is paralleled by the dilemmas of the people he encounters, who find in Dr. Banner a sympathetic helper.
+Often, Banner's inner struggle is paralleled by the dilemmas of the people he encounters, who find in Dr. Banner a sympathetic helper.
 Producer Kenneth Johnson stated: "What we were constantly doing was looking for thematic ways to touch the various ways that the Hulk sort of manifested itself in everyone.
 In Dr. David Banner, it happened to be anger.
 In someone else, it might be obsession, or it might be fear, or it might be jealousy or alcoholism!
 The Hulk comes in many shapes and sizes.
-That's what we tried to delve into in the individual episodes".
+That's what we tried to delve into in the individual episodes."